 - Do an Internship/Externship.

 - Try out non-credit activities.

-- Take exploration classes.
+- Take exploration or discovery subjects.

 Given the experiment, what is a sensible model for a first-year fall schedule?